26 Types of Moths in Washington State

 Washington State is home to an amazing variety of moths, many of which can be seen fluttering around during summer.

-There are numerous types of Moths in Washington State, from tiny brown-and-white micro-moths to large and colorful giant silk moths.
+Washington State has numerous types of Moths, from tiny brown-and-white micro-moths to large and colorful giant silk moths.

-In our blog post, we’ll look at some of the most common types of Moths in Washington State and discuss the unique characteristics that make them stand out from other species.
+In our blog post, we’ll examine some of the most common types of Moths in Washington State and discuss their unique characteristics.

 So, if you’re curious about these fascinating creatures, keep reading!